NittanyLion/Grumps.jl/docs/src/tutorial.md

 julia -t 4 "myprog.jl"
 ```

-See the [Installation and invocation](https://nittanylion.github.io/Grumps.jl/dev/installation/) page on the docs for more detail.
+See the [Installation and invocation](https://nittanylion.github.io/GrumpsEstimation.jl/dev/installation/) page on the docs for more detail.

 ## Estimation

-Now we are ready to use `Grumps.jl` to estimate demand for cars.
+Now we are ready to use `GrumpsEstimation.jl` to estimate demand for cars.
 The way to call the estimator is through the following function call
 ```julia
 sol = grumps!(e,d,o)
 ```